Frogs and Toads of Manitoba, Canada

 The Green Frog’s dorsal ridge is incomplete and doesn’t reach its butt.

 The Mink Frog’s dorsal ridge is absent or weak.
+They are highly marbled.

 The Cope’s Gray Tree Frog and Eastern Gray Tree Frog are nearly identical.
 The only differences are their calls and chromosome number.s